 I have a particular interest in working with complex and/or longstanding difficulties that may not have responded to previous treatment, particularly where that treatment has been brief, as the majority of psychological therapy offered within the NHS today tends to be.

-Psychological therapy always begins with an assessment, where information is gathered and ideas about the nature of your difficulties are developed and shared.
-Typically, the assessment phase shades in to treatment and a report is not provided.
+Psychological therapy always begins with an assessment, where information is gathered about your difficulties in order to understand them better.
+A preliminary 'map' of what may keep the problems going is then usually developed and shared.
+This is called a 'formulation' and it tends to evolve as treatment progresses.
+Typically, the assessment and formulation phases shade in to treatment and a report is not provided.

-As for therapy, attending a free consultation is often the first step towards arranging a formal assessment.
+Attending a free consultation is often the first step towards arranging an Assessment & Formulation Package.
 To find out about pricing, see fees.